silverstripe/silverstripe-mfa/readme.md

 # Setup

 After installing this module _and_ a supported factor method module (e.g. TOTP), the default member authenticator will be replaced with the MFA authenticator instead.
-However this will provide no change in the steps taken to log in until an MFA Method has also been configured for the site:
+This will provide no change in the steps taken to log in until an MFA Method has also been configured for the site:

 ```yml
 SilverStripe\MFA\Service\MethodRegistry: